junegunn/hbase-jruby/README.md

 # hbase-jruby

-*hbase-jruby* provides Ruby-esque interface for accessing HBase from JRuby.
+*hbase-jruby* is a Ruby-esque interface for accessing HBase from JRuby.

 You can of course just use the native Java APIs of HBase, but doing so requires a lot of keystrokes even for the most basic operations and